Skip to content

 OCR Engine

-OCR engine requires an VLM engine instance and an output_mode as one of markdown, HTML, or text.
+OCR engine requires an VLM engine instance and an output_mode as one of markdown, HTML, text, or JSON.
 The optional user_prompt can be used to provide additional information about the input files.
 For example, The input is a scanned MRI report.
+Note that for output_mode="JSON", the user_prompt is required to define the structure of the JSON output.

 from vlm4ocr import OCREngine